mrmorphic/hwio/README.md

 Each driver must implement a method that defines the mapping from logical pins to physical pins as understood by that piece of hardware.
-Additionally, the driver also publishes the capabilities of each pin, so that hwio can ensure that constraints of the hardware are met.
-For example, if a pin implements PWM in hardware, that is a capability.
-A method (e.g. motor driver) that requires hardware PWM can ensure that a pin has the appropriate capability.
+Additionally, the driver also publishes the modules that the hardware configuration supports, so that hwio can ensure that constraints of the hardware are met.
+For example, if a pin implements PWM and GPIO in hardware, it is associated with two modules.
+When the PWM module is enabled, it will assign the pin to itself.
 Because each pin can have a different set of capabilities, there is no distinction between analog and digital pins as there is in Arduino; there is one set of pins, which may support digital and/or analog capabilities.